apalache-mc/apalache/docs/src/apalache/fold.md

   IN FoldSet( SeenBefore, << {}, TRUE >>, DOMAIN fn )[2]
 ```

-For the sake of comparison, here are the same operators, using recursion, `CHOOSE` or quantification:
+For the sake of comparison, we rewrite the above operators using recursion, `CHOOSE` or quantification:

 ```
 RECURSIVE Sum(_)